 Yoga Asanas (postures) help to ease back ache, keep your energy levels flowing freely, improves sleep, keeps your muscles toned and supple...helping with getting your figure back after the birth, Yoga helps you with posture awareness as the lumber curve increases as baby gets bigger, “Viparita Karani” (legs up the wall with cushion under hips) gives your legs and back a wonderful rest from the extra weight you will be carrying with baby and is good for venous return.
 We also practise pelvic floor exercises to prevent stress urinary incontinence.

 Yoga Nidra (relaxation) at the end of each session we spend 10/15 mins practising progressive relaxation, it is a truly profound way to relax.
 This is so beneficial for Mum and baby, life is so busy and stressful its important especially for expectant Mums to practice Yoga Nidra, you will feel relaxed like you have never felt before.
 It has been described by many as "feeling tension melting away from your body".

-Come along to pregnancy Yoga, keep fit, strong and healthy through your pregnancy will help not only with the birth, but your recovery and Motherhood itself!
+Come along to pregnancy Yoga, keep flexible, strong and healthy through your pregnancy.
+The classes will help not just with pregnancy but with the birth, your recovery and Motherhood itself!